 No, we are a charitable organisation and NDPB that funds projects that support the delivery of the Nation’s Covenant promise to our Armed Forces, veterans and their families.

 You can learn more about the Trust in our About Us section.

 You can access the Armed Forces Covenant logo from the MOD’s Brand Portal.
 Most projects prefer to use the version called AFC POS RBG in the PNG version.

 Please note: you will need to create a free account to use the MOD’s Brand Portal.

 The Impact Hub

-Please email our Impact and Policy Analyst, Rachel Murphy, who will be able to help you.
+Please email our Impact & Technical Solutions Manager, Rachel Smith, who will be able to help you.